Anonymitaet/gacua_preview/README.md

 ## Why GACUA?

-GACUA extends the core capabilities of GeminiCLI to provide a robust agentic experience.
+GACUA extends the core capabilities of Gemini CLI to provide a robust agentic experience.
 It enables you to:

 - 💻 **Enjoy Out-of-the-Box Computer Use**: Get started with a single command.
 GACUA provides a free and immediate way to experience computer use, from assisting with gameplay, installing software, and more.
 - 🎯 **Execute Tasks with High Accuracy**: GACUA enhances Gemini 2.5 Pro's grounding capability through a "special image slicing + two-step grounding" method.